simon-glitch/simon-glitch.github.io/My_Way_of_Life/music/music.md

 A note seems to be able to refer to many things:
 * A physical note:
     * The phenonemnon of a sound which has a clear main pitch.
+* Functional notes:
+    * Notes that are defined by the actions used to to produce physical notes
-* A function note:
+    * A *human* function note:
         * The process of using an instrument in a specific way to produce a physical note.
         * This can be equivalent to a key, or string.
+    * A *physical* function note:
+        * A vibration or oscillation that produces a pitch.
+Notes are represented by symbols that indicate the pitch and length of a musical sound.
 * A syntactic note:
     * The musical notation to represent a physical note, or a functional note, whichever one makes more sense in context.
 * A tonal note: